vladimir-xaro/event-emitter/README.md

 	Return event key exists

 #### emit(key: string, ...args: any): void;
-	Emit all callbacks from event by key
+	Emit callbacks from an event by key

+#### validateEmit(key: string, ...args: any): boolean;
+	Emit callbacks from an event by key, but terminate execution if the callback returned anything other than true

 ## License